-Fall 2010 Eight-Week Term II April 12 Monday Pre-registration begins July 30 Friday Pre-registration ends August 2 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed August 11 Wednesday Registration begins August 18 Wednesday Registration ends October 12 Tuesday Registration begins for Term II only October 18 Monday Registration ends for Term II only October 19 Tuesday First day of classes October 19 Tuesday Late registration begins (\$20.00 fee) October 21 Thursday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered October 22 Friday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+Fall 2011 Eight-Week Term II April 11 Monday Pre-registration begins July 29 Friday Pre-registration ends August 1 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed.
+August 10 Wednesday Registration begins August 17 Wednesday Registration ends October 6 Thursday Registration begins for Term II only October 12 Wednesday Registration ends for Term II only October 13 Thursday First day of classes October 13 Thursday Late registration begins (\$20.00 fee) October 17 Monday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date.
+No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered.
+October 18 Tuesday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 No adjustment of tuition and fees for withdrawal from individual classes.
-October 26 Tuesday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) November 11 Thursday Veteran's Day University closed November 19 Friday Interim grading period ends Faculty assign interim grades to show student status at midterm

-November 24 Wednesday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+October 21 Friday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure).
+November 11 Friday Veteran's Day University closed November 15 Tuesday Interim grading period ends Faculty assign interim grades to show student status at midterm.
+November 23 Wednesday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.
-November 25 Thursday Thanksgiving holiday University closed November 26 Friday Thanksgiving holiday University closed November 29 Monday Final exams for graduating seniors begin December 2 Thursday Deadline for withdrawing from the university (all classes) WU grades for all classes with no impact on GPA.
+November 24 Thursday Thanksgiving Holiday University closed November 25 Friday Thanksgiving Holiday University closed November 28 Monday Final exams for graduating seniors begin December 1 Thursday Deadline for withdrawing from the university (all classes)

+WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-December 4 Saturday Final exams for graduating seniors end December 6 Monday Final grades for graduating seniors due December 9 Thursday Last day of classes Final exam are given on last day of classes in 8-week classes December 10 Friday Final grades due for students not graduating December 11 Saturday Commencement (9:00 am) December Christmas holidays begin - University closed December Christmas holidays end January 3 Monday New Year's Day - University closed
+December 3 Saturday Final exams for graduating seniors end December 5 Monday Final grades for graduating seniors due December 8 Thursday Last day of classes Final exams are given on last day of classes in 8-week classes.
+December 9 Friday Final grades due for students not graduating December 10 Saturday Commencement (9:00 am) December 26 Monday Christmas Holidays begin University closed December 27 Tuesday Christmas Holidays end University closed January 2 Monday New Year's Day OSP Date - Not Yet Approved by Cabinet